bitst0rm-pub/Formatter/README.md

     - The suffix `thisismyfirstpluginmodule`: serving as the unique Formatter ID, also known as uid.

 - External libraries that the third-party plugin relies on should be placed in the folder: `Formatter > libs`
-    - Libraries must conform to open-source standards, including the LICENSE file or license notices.
+    - Libraries must not contain proprietary elements, including the LICENSE file or license notices.

 2. The content of this module file should follow the structure outlined below: